JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 # Defining a POMDP

-The expressive nature of POMDPs.jl gives problem writers the flexiblity to write their problem in many forms.
+The expressive nature of POMDPs.jl gives problem writers the flexibility to write their problem in many forms.
 In this section we will take a look at two ways to write a discrete problem, and a way of writing a continuous problem.

 ## Functional Form POMDP